 I mean, I'm not saying I'm immune to being entertained, but I don't want to talk to people like that.

-So I don't think I even need to say that register my objections to that.
+So I don't think I even need to say that, register my objections to that.

 I think anyone who understands my worldview understands that without having to say it.

-And the film, in lieu of kind of the liberal narrative on incels, which is, oh, these people are right-wing fanatical haters, they're misogynists, they're violent, they want to murder women, they think women are their possessions, and because they can't get women, they want to lash out at women, which you know is a uh uh was a prevailing narrative about this group of people.
+And because they can't get women, they want to lash out at women, which, you know, was a prevailing narrative about this group of people.

 Instead, just did a very objective look at, you know, like five or six of them and showed the socioeconomic influences, didn't make excuses for them at all, didn't deny that misogyny was a part of what ultimately becomes the worldview, but also looked at it in just a more complex, three-dimensional, less dogmatic fashion.

-And there were some left-wing journals like uh Jacobin and others that praised the film because it tried to understand the socioeconomic uh influences, this kind of nihilism that arises out of economic deprivation and hopelessness about the future.
+And there were some left-wing journals like Jacobin and others that praised the film because it tried to understand the socioeconomic influences, this kind of nihilism that arises out of economic deprivation and hopelessness about the future.

-And then there were a bunch of like liberal feminist uh sites like Jezebel and others who thought the film was hideous because it, you know, ran cover or made excuses or whatever.
+And then there were a bunch of like liberal feminist sites like Jezebel and others who thought the film was hideous because it, you know, ran cover or made excuses or whatever.

 So I found the film fantastic.